A Message to Our Clients

 The majority of our employees have returned to the office on a rotating basis to limit the number of individuals in the office at one time.
 While not in the office, our our staff continues working remotely.
 Those working in the office are taking extra precautions and working in expanded work spaces, maintaining a 6 foot distance at all times, and we have increased sanitary measures in our common areas.

-Your accountant is available to answer any questions you might have during normal business hours via email.
-This continues to be our preferred method of communication.
-Phone calls to the office are answered by the receptionist, and transferred to your accountant if they are working in the office, or routed to voicemail if they are working remotely that day.
-All voicemails can be retrieved through our email.
+Your accountant is available to answer any questions you might have during normal business hours via email, or by phone.
+Email continues to be our preferred method of communication.

-We are now performing field work at clients offices, and abiding by our client's office protocols.
-In addition, we now have the ability to scheduled in-person client meetings.
-While we prefer to continue with video conference calls, we are willing to meet the needs of our clients that prefer in-person interactions.
+We are conducting field work at clients offices, or remotely, depending on the needs of our clients and are abiding by our client's office protocols.
+While we prefer to continue with video conference calls with our clients, we are willing to meet the needs of our clients that prefer in-person interactions on a case by case basis.

 All visitors to our offices will be required to wear a mask.
 If you do not have a mask, a disposable one will be provided for you.